 The second mode of impeachment is to introduce evidence of bias on the part of the witness.
 Such bias – some basis for suggesting that witness might have shaded his/her testimony – could be based, for example, on emotional or pecuniary interests.
 The witness, for example, might be motivated to provide favorable testimony for a family member or friend.

 The third mode of impeachment would be to challenge the witness’s “character”; that is, the person’s honesty, truthfulness, integrity, and morality.
 After all, the witness might be simply lying.
-The rules for introducing character evidence in a criminal case in D.C. can be found here.

 The fourth mode is to question the accuracy of the witness’s testimony based on the witness’s ability to have observed, remembered, or recounted the matters at issue.
 The passage of time, for example, may have clouded the witness’s ability to recall events accurately.
 Or the witness could be challenged on his/her ability to have seen or heard events.

 The fifth and final method would be to introduce evidence that directly contradicts the witness’s testimony.
 A surveillance recording in an assault case, for example, might show that it was the complainant, not the defendant, who initiated the physical altercation.
 Alternatively, an audio recording could show that the complainant had threatened or provoked the defendant, thereby suggesting that the defendant was acting in self-defense.